 MAC address is a 48-bit address.
 It contains 6 pairs of 2 hexadecimal digits separated by either colon or a hyphen.
 Example: 00:BB:BB:FF:BA:AB or 00-AF-FF-BB-AB-AA.

-You see, you can easily find IP addresses on Mac.
+You see, you can easily find IP address on Mac in Singapore.
 However, the procedure to determine internal and external IP addresses is much different.
 You need the Mac IP address to make changes in the Network with which your device is connected.
 Therefore, follow the correct procedure to get the right address.

 Also, do not confuse the IP address, which is the address of your device over the Network, with the Mac address telling you the computer’s physical address.

-We hope this article helped you determine how to find the IP address on Mac in New Zealand in 2022.
+We hope this article helped you determine how to find IP address on Mac in Singapore.
 In case you have any other questions, feel free to comment below.
 We would be happy to help!